Amygdala Function: Psychology Behind Fight Or Flight

 While many believe that we've learned much about the role of the amygdala and the fight or flight response, researchers generally acknowledge that the amygdala has other functions that we don't yet fully understand.
-However, the information that we do have available can provide insight into why we respond and behave in certain ways, and what we can do to make our responses healthier.
+However, the information that we do have available can provide insight into why we respond and behave in certain ways, and what we can do to make our responses to feelings like fear and anxiety healthier.

 Experiencing constant fight or flight mode?

 In a general sense, the amygdala can play a strong role in why we display emotions.
-The amygdala can have several functions in a neurotypical brain, but it may be most known for its role in helping our bodies process fear by initiating a fight or flight response to dangerous or threatening situations or stimuli.
+The amygdala can have several functions in a neurotypical brain, but it may be most known for its role in processing sensory information in a manner that helps our bodies process fear and initiates a fight-or-flight nervous system response to dangerous or threatening situations or stimuli.

-Scientists have recently learned that the amygdala can also activate in response to positive stimuli, and can be associated with memories that have either a strong positive or negative component.
+Scientists have recently learned that amygdala neurons can also activate in response to positive stimuli, and can be associated with memories that have either a strong positive or negative component, suggesting this almond-shaped organ and the overall limbic system’s function reach beyond fear conditioning.
 Current studies are exploring how the amygdala might affect other realms, such as addiction and social interaction.
+For example, research suggests that abnormalities in the connection between the orbitofrontal cortex of the cerebral cortex and the amygdala are associated with social anxiety

-Amygdala function: The psychology of fight or flight
+Amygdala function: The psychology of emotional responses like fight or flight

 With this in mind, the fear of public speaking can create physiological symptoms such as an increased heart rate, increased respiration, butterflies in the stomach, and brain fog prior to a presentation due to the perception of stressful or “threatening” stimuli that can be associated with the action of public speaking.

 When we feel threatened, the hypothalamus can trigger a fight-or-flight response.
 This can start by the thalamus sending a signal directly to the amygdala before it gets processed in the cortex—which is generally where higher-level thinking occurs in most.
-This is why we can experience a sense of fear before we even have time to think about it.
+This is why we can experience a sense of fear before we even have time to consider why.

 As the time nears to begin speaking, the amygdala can tell the hypothalamus to signal the body to prepare an extra dose of energy to flee the perceived threat.
 The body's response to this might be to increase one’s heart rate and respiration rate, as well as activate the sweat glands for cooling and a fast getaway.